 - Responsibilities of IPS officer

 - IPS Officer Job Prospects

 - Salary of IPS Officers

-These are the following steps for what to do to become an IPS officer.
+Following are the steps on how to become an IPS officer

 - Step 1: Apply to UPSC